Currents on the Coaxial Cable: A Multi-Lane Highway of RF Behavior

 - Differential current = center conductor ↔ inner shield

-- Reflected current (from VSWR) = still differential mode
+- Reflected current = still differential mode

-- Choke design = requires magnetic coupling on outer shield
+- Choke design = requires magnetic coupling

 Treat your coax like a highway.
 Know where the traffic should flow—and where it shouldn’t.
 Unbalanced antennas and poor choking allow current to detour onto the shoulder, where it causes trouble.
-But don’t mislabel every surface current as common mode.
+But don’t mislabel every surface current as “common-mode.”

 Precision matters.
-And so does the road design.
+So does the road design.